appbaseio/Docs/content/docs/interactive/javascript.md

 ## Search Stream

 Let's now subscribe to some streaming data based on a query.
-For this, we'll use [`searchStream()`](http://localhost:8000/javascript/api-reference.html#searchstream) method which continuously stream new results of the subscribed query on a give `type`.
+For this, we'll use [`searchStream()`](http://localhost:8000/javascript/api-reference.html#searchstream) method which continuously streams new results of the subscribed query on a give `type`.
 Here, we're querying with `match_all` to get streaming updates about all data.

-We'll also need to make a change on the `type` we've subscribed.
+We'll also need to make a change in the `type` we've subscribed.
 For adding some data, we'll use [`index()`](http://localhost:8000/javascript/api-reference.html#index) method and pass a new data object.

 <br/>